 Interface an LED With an 8051 Microcontroller: Processes and Applications

 If you’re starting your first circuit design, you can increase your chances of creating a working prototype with adequate planning by sticking with a popular beginner microcontroller like the 8051 microcontrollers.
-With the vast resources available nowadays, you can probably avoid making a mess like I did and focus on interesting techniques like learning how to interface an LED with an 8051 microcontroller.
+With the vast resources available nowadays, you can probably avoid making a mess like I did and focus on interesting techniques like learning how to interface an LED microcontroller with an 8051 architecture.

 Understanding the 8051 Microcontroller Architecture